Winter 2024 Manhattan Office Stats

 It is anyone’s guess what will happen to office rents here in New York City, but we at Longstreet are here for those who wish to find space, and we are pretty close to being certain that this is a renter’s market.
-The Manhattan “office availability rate,” or vacancy rate, in July of 2023 hit a record high of 19.7% (CO 7/11/23).
+As of September, 2024, there was 87.4 million square feet of office space available in the city.
+(CO 9/10/24).
 Not good.
 Most of the rents below are pre- COVID, and they will be updated when such is possible….

 "Prime A" New York City ranks eleventh in the world in terms of office space costs, behind London (2 districts), Hong Kong (2 D) , Beijing (2D), Moscow, New Delhi, Tokyo and Shanghai.